abdullahxyz85/Stanford-Code-In-Place-Journey/README.md

   <h1> Stanford Code in Place 2025 - Section Leader Repository </h1>
 </div>

 Hello!
-I'm **Saif Ur Rasool**, the **Section Leader** for **Stanford Code in Place 2025**.
+I'm **Abdullah Jameel**, the **Section Leader** for **Stanford Code in Place 2025**.
 This repository is created for my section to organize and share all course-related content, assignments, and resources.
 I’m excited to work with all of you as we dive into the fundamentals of computer programming!

 ---